-AIC will take about 1 month to process your application.
+We are currently experiencing a high volume of applications.
+During this period, we may take up to 1 month to process your online application.
 We will inform you of the outcome in writing.
 If your application is successful, payout of the withdrawals from the nominated MediSave Account(s) will be made to your nominated bank account in the following month, which may include payouts from the month the application was submitted.
-The MediSave withdrawals will be reflected as “MediSave for Long Term Care” in your bank statement.
+The MediSave withdrawals will be reflected as “MediSave Care" in your bank statement.

 The care recipient will continue to receive monthly MediSave Care withdrawals in the nominated bank account by the end of every month as long as the care recipient remains eligible.

 1. If you would like to change the care recipient’s scheme details, please login with your SingPass on

 eFASS under “Manage My Schemes” > “Change in Scheme Details”.
 Please note these additional points as well: